 After that, the conversation focused around what to tell the Halls about May's defection so that there would be minimal fallout for Crispin.
 Because of this, breakfast lasted a lot longer than Severus had anticipated and so it was nearly noon by the time he and Lily set out on the road to Spinner's End.

-"Remember what I told you?" he asked as the two of them rounded the corner.
+"Remember what I told you?" he asked as the two of them rounded the corner in to his street.

 "I don't think anyone's here."
 Lily sounded downcast.